-This guide is aimed at those involved in PhD research into computing, but much of what is said here applies to all PhDs.
+This guide is aimed at those involved in PhD research into computing, but some of what is said here applies to PhDs in general.

-Although a successful PhD is commonly judged by one having (1) completed a written PhD dissertation (the thesis) , and (2) successfully defended it in ones oral examination (the viva) , it is usually not clear how these two objectives can be achieved within a given time (typically 3 years).
+As in other subjects, a successful PhD in Computer Science is commonly judged by having (1) completed a written PhD dissertation (the thesis) , and (2) successfully defended it in your oral examination (the viva) , it is usually not clear how these two objectives can be achieved within a given time (typically 3 years).

 - Formulate plans to meet short-term and long-term goals, learn to meet deadlines under difficult circumstances (nothing is absolute, timing is the essence).